Archive-Samourai-Wallet/Whirlpool/ARCHITECTURE.md

 #### 3. CheckOutput

-As stated in Cycle dialog, client should **NEVER** submit a `receiveAddress` already known by coordinator.
-This means that client should keep a local POSTMIX index to increment on REGISTER_OUTPUT, and never be roll it back even in case of a mix failure.
+As stated in Cycle dialog, any `receiveAddress` already known by coordinator will be declined.
+The client should keep a local POSTMIX index to increment on REGISTER_OUTPUT, and never be roll it back even in case of a mix failure.
-Reusing an already known `receiveAddress` will get the client blamed, then banned.
+Reusing an already known `receiveAddress` will be rejected, and the client will be blamed/banned when causing mixing failures.

 To make sure a `receiveAddress` is unknown to the server, we suggest using the CheckOutput service at client startup.
 We also suggest to use it in case of REGISTER_OUTPUT failure.